KueanThyeLim/SQL/README.md

 # SQL
-Welcome!
-This repository features my data analytics projects using SQL and Tableau, focused on exploring real-world data, cleaning it, and turning insights into clear visualizations.
+Welcome! 👋 This repository contains my data analytics projects built with SQL and Tableau.
+It documents my journey into data analytics, where I work with real-world datasets to clean, analyze, and visualize data.
+You’ll find SQL queries, datasets, and Tableau dashboards that showcase how I turn raw data into meaningful insights.